rikkimax/DIPs/DIPs/DIP1xxx-RC.md

 3. Is expression is extended to support checking for if it matches a specific signature e.g. ``is(HorizontalImage!RGBA : Image)``.
   See std.traits : TemplateOf for the equivalent template check.
 4. Is expression is extended to support checking if a given type is a signature.
 Unresolved (the hidden arguments) will match ``is(T==signature)``.
 Resolved signatures will match ``is(T:signature)``.
 It is unexpected that a library/framework can do much with the prior.
+    - Evaluated signatures via ``typeof(Signature, Identifier=Value, ...)`` must be compared using ``is(T==U)``, where U is the evaluated type.
+    - If the parent is a version statement inside a signature and the signature is initiated by a signature of the castable type, then it will return false.

 5. Template Argument is extended to support checking if is signature e.g. ``void foo(IImage:Image)(IImage theImage) {``.
   See ``is(T:Signature)`` for more information.
 6. A signature may be used as the return type without resolving the hidden arguments.
 However it will act like auto does, only with a requirement of it matching ``is(T:Signature)``.
 7. Scope attribute on function arguments and return type may not be inferred for a signature, if it is the return type or an argument.
+8. Version statement allows a single is expression to exist as the condition.

 ### Breaking changes / deprecation process